3 cl of tequila

 History of the cocktail Margarita

 It seems that the name comes from the actress Marjorie King, an American actress of the first years of the twentieth century, who was allergic to any alcohol except our friend Tequila.
 So, one of the many unknown bartenders who have mixed drinks throughout history came up with this drink for the diva.

 It is a cocktail you can sip from top to bottom, perfect as an aperitif but also delicious after dinner to keep yourself hydrated and perky.

 - 1,5 cl of fresh juice of lime or lemon

 How to prepare the original Margarita cocktail

-Remove the ice from the cup, and with a slice of lime, wet slightly half of the rim of the glass.
+Remove the ice from the cup and wet half of the rim of the glass with a slice of lime.
 Dip the edge of the cup in the salt and turn quickly.
-Shake to remove any excess salt and strain in the cup.
+Shake to remove any excess salt and strain the liquid in the cup.

 Remember that the sweetener is the triple sec; add a few drops if you want a milder cocktail.